 Which level should I study at?

 To work as an ethically qualified therapist in the UK you need to have successfully completed a level 4 qualification or above.
 As a non regulated profession there are a number of routes into the profession.
 What’s most important is your ethical practice and professional body membership.
 You can work successfully as a talking therapist with a level 4 qualification or a level 7 qualification.
 Some people choose the more formal academic route and others choose the more experiential route- both have value.
 Our qualification, at level 5, encompasses both and ensures the robustness of the ethical requirements needed to be successful in this field.

 Can I apply to university on completion of this course?

 It’s important to recognise within yourself where you want to take your professional career; down the academic route or down the experiential route.
 Both have value and they will take you on different paths.
-Therefore whilst this course will allow you to find work and set up in private practice in the UK, it may not give you the stepping stone to higher education such as only doing a two year “top up” degree instead of the standard three years.
+This course will provide you with the opportunity to do both.

 What happens if I need to take a break during my studies?